TheWolfKnight/Project-Lost-Obsidian/Magic System/Rage.md

 # Rage
 ## Regeneration

-- Rage will not generate passively, but the usere will generate it with it's attacks
+- Rage will not generate passively, but the user will generate it when getting attacked